pimcore/customer-data-framework/doc/02_Installation/01_Update.md

 ### Removed features in Version 3
-- Removed `SegmentTrackedListener` for tracking tracked segments into Piwik/Matomo (as matomo integration is deprecated in Pimcore 6.9 and removed in Pimcor X).
+- Removed `SegmentTrackedListener` for tracking tracked segments into Piwik/Matomo (as matomo integration is deprecated in Pimcore 6.9 and removed in Pimcore X).
 - Migrated all templates to php templates and removed templating helpers.

 ## Update to Pimcore X